 Applies To: Microsoft Intune

-Intune can manage iOS, Android, and Windows Phone devices as well as Windows RT and Windows computer management as mobile devices.
+Intune can manage iOS, Android, and Windows Phone devices, as well as Windows RT and Windows 8.1 and Windows 10 devices as mobile devices.
 If you're looking at Intune for a mobile device management (MDM) solution, review Intune's MDM capabilities and features.